-Kathleen Whiteley (Wiyot) is an assistant professor in the Department of Native American Studies (on leave 2020-2021).
-She is currently a UC President’s Postdoctoral Fellow at Berkeley.
+Kathleen Whiteley (Wiyot descent) is an assistant professor in the Department of Native American Studies.
+Her current CV is available below.

 - Ph.D.
 University of Michigan, Department of American Culture

 - M.A.
 University of Michigan, Department of American Culture

 - B.A.
 University of California, Berkeley, Department of Native American Studies